zulip/zulip/api_docs/incoming-webhooks-overview.md

   Zulip).

-In an incoming webhook integration, the third-party service's "outgoing webhook" feature sends an `HTTP POST`s to a special URL when it has something for you, and then the Zulip "incoming webhook" integration handles that incoming data to format and send a message in Zulip.
+In an incoming webhook integration, the third-party service's "outgoing webhook" feature sends an `HTTP POST` to a special URL when it has something for you, and then the Zulip "incoming webhook" integration handles that incoming data to format and send a message in Zulip.